nystudio107/craft-scripts/README.md

     mysql_config_editor set --login-path=localdev --user=homestead --host=localhost --port=3306 --password

+...and then enter the password for that user.
 And then in the `.env.sh` I set it to:

     LOCAL_DB_LOGIN_PATH="localdev"